InfinitumForm/cf-geoplugin/readme.txt

 But here are some simple examples:

-**GEO PLUGIN:** Usage is simple.
-After installation and activation, in your post you just need to insert `[cfgeo]` shortcode and that's it.
-Enter a shortcode as this and it returns and displays the IP address to a visitor.
-If you like to display regions (for example California for users who are from California), you just need to use the `return` attribute in your shortcode like this: `[cfgeo return="region"]`.
-By changing the return settings, you can display any information from the list above.
-Each user who comes to the site will see information related to their area.
+The WP Geo Controller allows you to add location-based functionality to your website.
+It is a simple plugin to use, after installation and activation, you just need to insert the shortcode **`[cfgeo]`** in your post or page.
+This shortcode returns and displays the IP address of the visitor.

+You can also display different location-based information by using the return attribute in the shortcode.
+For example, to display the region of the visitor, you can use the shortcode **`[cfgeo return="region"]`**.
+By changing the return attribute, you can display any information from the list provided by the plugin.
+Each user visiting the site will see information related to their area.

-If you want to track some custom IP and return some information from that IP, you can do that by adding one optional attribute ip like on example `[cfgeo ip="127.0.0.1" return="area_code"]` what will return area code from that IP address.
+Additionally, you can also track custom IP addresses and return information from that IP by adding an optional attribute called ip.
+For example, **`[cfgeo ip="127.0.0.1" return="area_code"]`** will return the area code from that IP address.

-If you like to add default values to your shortcode if data is empty you need to add extra attribute in your shortcode like this example `[cfgeo return="country_code" default="US"]` what will return US if geoplugin can't locate country code.
+If the plugin is unable to locate the information, you can add a default value to the shortcode by using the default attribute.
+For example, **`[cfgeo return="country_code" default="US"]`** will return "US" if the plugin is unable to locate the country code.

-If you need to exclude some content from your page based on user location, you can do that using the `exclude` attribute like this:
+You can exclude or include content on your page based on the user's location by using the `exclude` or `include` attribute.
+For example,

 `[cfgeo exclude="Toronto, Québec"] This text is seeing by everyone except people from Toronto and Québec [/cfgeo]`

+will hide the content "This text is seeing by everyone except people from Toronto and Québec" from the visitors that are located in Toronto or Québec.

-If you need to display some content in your page based on user location, you can do that using the `include` attribute like this:
+Similarly, if you want to display some content only to specific location you can use include attribute like this:

 `[cfgeo include="New York, Miami, Germany"] This text seeing only people from New York, Miami and Germany [/cfgeo]`

+this shortcode will only display the text "This text seeing only people from New York, Miami and Germany" to the visitors that are located in New York, Miami and Germany.

+You can also use the include and exclude attributes with country codes, region codes, or city codes.
+For example, you can use **`[cfgeo include="US, GB, DE"]`** to only display the content to visitors located in the United States, Great Britain, and Germany.
+Or you can use **`[cfgeo exclude="CA, ON, QUE"]`** to hide the content from visitors located in the provinces of California, Ontario, and Québec in Canada.

+By using these attributes you can control the content visibility based on user location and personalize the user experience.

+Please note that you need to use accurate location name to include or exclude content and case sensitive location name.

 **VAT CONTROL:** If you need to show *value-added tax (VAT)* information on your website, there are 2 shortcodes that can help you with it.